 A walk across the width of the country clocks in at little more than a couple of hours at one of the narrowest points.
 Start from Buchs, Switzerland and follow the lowland laneways all the way through to the Austrian border at Feldkirch – approximately an 8-mile hike.
 Grab a copy of the free pamphlet “Wanderung für Familien und Geniesser,” detailing popular trails from Liechtenstein Tourism.

-Transcotland offers a number of self-guided trips for hikers needing a little guidance including the coast to coast walk or DIY hikers can head to Walking Scotland for an encyclopedia of information on walking routes, tour operators, maps and trail advice.
+Transcotland offers a number of self-guided trips for hikers needing a little guidance including the coast to coast walk, or DIY hikers can head to Visit Scotland for an encyclopedia of information on walking routes, tour operators, maps and trail advice.

 If you can drag yourself away from the pub long enough to tackle the Irish countryside – a less than easy feat in the Guinness-fueled capital – Dublin makes a perfect starting point for a coast-to-coast hike.